 The banal advice to use anti-malware software is good when we are talking about removing malware or trojan viruses.
 When it comes to stopping even its appearance, other things are needed.
 Exactly, the security tool with a proactive protection function.
 Such a feature allows the antivirus to scan your computer in the background and check the programs you launch.
 Proactive protection generally relies on a heuristic engine, which allows it to detect even the newest viruses that are not present in the detection databases.
 You can see the review of the most popular antivirus tool with heuristic engines on our website.

-But overall, without the usage of anti-malware programs, it is recommended to follow basic cybersecurity rules.
-Do not click on blinking ads on the Web, do not open the files from people you do not know (from forums, for example).
+overall, it is recommended to follow basic cybersecurity rules without using anti-malware programs.
+Do not click on blinking ads on the Web, and do not open the files from people you do not know (from forums, for example).
 Beware of email spam – this thing became extremely popular nowadays and is used to inject very dangerous malware types – spyware, coin miners or even ransomware.
 Do not trust any extremely attractive offers, like “iPhone for $50” or “Amazon $1000 gift card giveaway”